After a car accident, many people experience neck pain….

 Between the bones that make up the human spine are rubber-like discs that prevent the vertebrae from touching.
 These discs can rupture, slip, or tear, causing serious pain.
 An injury to a disc often creates a degenerative disease.
 The disc will not heal on its own and will continue to weaken over time.

-When a disc injury happens in a car accident, the victim may not realize the damage in the moment.
+When a back injury occurs in a car accident, the victim may not realize the damage in the moment.
 Minor neck soreness and other symptoms of whiplash are common when a disc injury has happened.
 Over time, the pain from the damaged disc will increase.
 In cases where the disc bulges out, it can press against nerve bundles.

 Nerve pressure can cause numbness, tingling, and burning sensations.
 Nerve pressure from disc injuries can cause radiating pain down the arms and legs and can lead to the loss of feeling in portions of the thighs and buttocks.
 It can be immobilizing to the victim and cause bowel problems, depending on the location of the herniation.